ryanjyoder/snapsible/README.md

 # snapsible
-An Ansible Pull like experice packaged as a snap
+An Ansible Pull like experience packaged as a snap